charecktowa-zz/YAASS/README.md

 # YAASS [![Build Status](https://travis-ci.org/charecktowa/YAASS.svg?branch=master)](https://travis-ci.org/charecktowa/YAASS)
-Yet Another Arduino Security System based on the IoT.
+YAASS is Another Arduino Security System based on the IoT.

 ## What is YAASS?
 It is an Arduino security system based on the Internet of the Things and uses a fingerprint sensor.